Introduction to Administrative Law

 Need and Importance of Administrative Law

-The law commission in its XIVth Report explicitly mentions the reason why administrative law grew exponentially and its need in the current scenario as follows: “Society in the 20th century has become exceedingly complex and governmental functions have multiplied.
-The change in the scope and character of the Government from negative to positive, that is, from the laissez-faire to the public service state has resulted in the concentration of considerable power in the hands of the executive branch of Government.”
+The Law Commission, in its XIVth Report, explicitly mentions the reason why administrative law grew exponentially and its need in the current scenario as follows: “Society in the 20th century has become exceedingly complex and governmental functions have multiplied.
+The change in the scope and character of the Government from negative to positive, that is, from the laissez-faire to the public service state, has resulted in the concentration of considerable power in the hands of the executive branch of Government.”

-In brief, administrative agencies have a very wide, extensive and diverse character as they make policies, provide leadership and support to the legislature, execute and administer the law, make varied decisions regarding the problems put in front of them.
+In brief, administrative agencies have a very wide, extensive and diverse character as they make policies, provide leadership and support to the legislature, execute and administer the law, and make varied decisions regarding the problems put in front of them.

-They not only exercise the traditional functions of administration but the other upcoming functions that are needed as well by exercising legislative power and issuing a plethora of rules, bye-laws and orders of various types.
+They not only exercise the traditional functions of administration but the other upcoming functions that are needed by exercising legislative power and issuing a plethora of rules, bye-laws and orders of various types.

 Constitutional and Administrative Law in India

 In the Constitution of India, Articles 245 and 246 provide for the legislative powers to be discharged by the Parliament and State legislature.
 The delegation of these powers was not specifically stated, although it was eventually considered inevitable.
 Further, Article 13(3)(a) talks about the ordinances, order-by-law, rules, regulations, notifications etc., all that is included under the law.

 The distinction between administrative and constitutional law is important, but their provisions overlap in many situations.
 Administrative law is considered public law that governs the relationship between government and the public, and this is similar to the goals of Constitutional law, thus, irrespective of their differences, they share common features.

 ‘The Constitutional law describes the various organs of government at rest, while administrative law describes them in motion”